stripe/stripe-terminal-android/README.md

 The Stripe Terminal Android SDK is compatible with apps supporting Android API level 26* and above.
 Apps can be written using Kotlin or [Java 8](https://developer.android.com/studio/write/java8-support).

-\* Note that attempting to override `minSdkVersion` to decrease the minimum supported API level will not work due to internal runtime API level validation.
-Furthermore, Stripe is updating the Terminal Android SDK to support Google’s recently released Android 14 (SDK 34).
-Please **continue to target SDK 33** in the meantime as there are known issues with mPOS devices and TTP when targeting SDK 34.
-Please track the following [ticket](https://github.com/stripe/stripe-terminal-android/issues/387) for updates on progress.
+Note that attempting to override `minSdkVersion` to decrease the minimum supported API level will not work due to internal runtime API level validation.

 # Try the example app